Table of Contents

 Companies Participating in the IRS Free File Program

-It’s also important to note that not everyone will be eligible for the Free File option – the Free File option only includes a limited number of forms.
-If you have a more complicated tax situation, or have a small business, complicated investments, rental properties, or other unique situations, you may be required to purchase one of these programs.
+Not everyone is eligible for the Free File option, which includes a limited number of forms.
+If you have investments, rental properties, operate a small business or face other unique or more complicated situations, you may need to purchase a more full-featured version instead.

 - File your federal tax return free with TurboTax.

-Finally, if you have been deployed, or haven’t had enough time to file your tax return, then you should look into filing a tax extension to delay filing your tax return.
-Just be sure to file your return by October 15th, (you may have a different deadline if you were deployed).
+If you have been deployed or need more time to file your return, then consider filing a tax extension request.
+Make certain you then file your return by October 16, 2023.
+You may have a different deadline if you were deployed.